Married at First Sight (American TV series): Season 1

-In March 2019, Courtney and Jason divorced after five years of marriage.
-Since their divorce, Courtney and Jason have both moved on.
+In March 2019, Cortney and Jason divorced after five years of marriage.
+Since their divorce, Cortney and Jason have both moved on.
 Jason married actress Roxanne Pallett in January 2020.
 In June 2021, they announced they were expecting their first child together.
-Courtney married Sherm, an accountant, in October 2020.
+Cortney married Sherm, an accountant, in October 2020.
 In April 2021, they announced they were expecting their first child together.
 In October 2021, Cortney gave birth to her and Sherm's first child, a baby boy.
 In February 2023, they announced they were expecting their second child together.

 Jamie and Doug are now a family of six.
 The couple lost their first son, Jonathan Edward, at 17 weeks gestation in July 2016, before going on to have daughter Henley Grace in August 2017.
 They have spoken about subsequent struggles to conceive, experiencing a chemical pregnancy in 2018 and a miscarriage at 10 weeks along in 2019.
 Their son, Hendrix Douglas, was born in May 2020.
 In February 2024, they announced that they were expecting their third child (which later turned out to be twins).
 Their twin boys were born in September 2024.